 And the results?

-- 73% of Democrats believed that relief schemes are essential compared to 46% of Republicans.
+- 73% of Democrats believed that relief measures are essential compared to 46% of Republicans.

-- 37% of Republicans agreed the government shouldn’t interfere compared to 21% of Republicans
+- 37% of Republicans agreed the government shouldn’t interfere compared to 21% of Democrats

 These are exactly the sort of splits in opinion we’d expect between the two ends of the mainstream political spectrum.
 We get it, these are ingrained views and it’s understandable that people cling to their beliefs.